 And the blessings achieved by such a person / devotee, who worships Lord Vishnu exclusively are far greater than those achieved by one who takes a sacred bath in the Ganges at Kashi (Varanasi), in the forest of Naimisharanya, or at Pushkara, which is the only place on the planet where I am formally worshipped.

-‘Observing Kamika Ekadashi bestows the same merit as donating a milk-cow and her auspicious calf, along with their feed.
+‘Observing Kamika Ekadasi bestows the same merit as donating a milk-cow and her auspicious calf, along with their feed.

 On this all auspicious day, whosoever worships Lord Sri Sridhara-deva, Vishnu, is glorified by all the devas, Gandharvas, Pannagas, and Nagas.

-‘Those who are afraid of their past sins and completely immersed in sinful materialistic life should at least observe this best of Ekadashis according to their ability and thus attain liberation.
+‘Those who are afraid of their past sins and completely immersed in sinful materialistic life should at least observe this best of Ekadasis according to their ability and thus attain liberation.

-This Ekadashi is the purest of all days and the most powerful for removing sins of the native.
+This Ekadasi is the purest of all days and the most powerful for removing sins of the native.

-Oh Narad ji, Lord Sri Hari Himself once said about this Ekadashi, “One who fasts on Kamika Ekadashi attains much more merit than one who studies all the spiritual literatures.
+Oh Narad Ji, Lord Sri Hari Himself once said about this Ekadashi, “One who fasts on Kamika Ekadasi attains much more merit than one who studies all the spiritual literature.

 ‘Anyone who fasts on this particular day remains awake throughout the night will never experience the anger of Yamaraja, the king of death personified.

-One should therefore follow in their auspicious footsteps and strictly observe a fast on this most auspicious of Ekadashis.
+One should therefore follow in their auspicious footsteps and strictly observe a fast on this most auspicious of Ekadasi.

 ‘Whosoever worships Lord Sri Hari with Tulsi leaves is freed from all implication of sin.